2023 Best Computer Information Systems Schools in Kentucky

 Read full report on Computer Information Systems at Sullivan University

-Eastern Kentucky University ranked #10 on this year’s Best Computer Information Systems Schools in Kentucky list.
-Located in the distant town of Richmond, Eastern is a public college with a fairly large student population.
+With a ranking of #10, Eastern Kentucky University did quite well on this year’s best schools for computer information systems students.
+Located in the town of Richmond, Eastern is a public college with a large student population.

 On average, CIS graduates from Eastern take out $23,625 in student loans while working on their degree.